maybebyte/anthesis/os.md

 ## Simple, stable, and follows the Unix philosophy

-[OpenBSD](https://www.openbsd.org/) represents a BSD (Berkeley Software Distribution) system that has a strong focus on security, portability, simplicity, and correctness.
+[OpenBSD](https://www.openbsd.org/) is a Berkeley Software Distribution (BSD) system that has a strong focus on security, portability, simplicity, and correctness.
 OpenBSD features some of the best documentation of any project I've used, and it introduced me to a lot of software that I still admire to this day.
 For me, it remains unmatched